 In light of the ongoing COVID-19 crisis, we at MINS will be doing our part to insure the health and well being of our visitors.
-With that in mind, the museum will be closed to visitors until May 12th.
-In the meantime, be sure to check out our Facebook page for some fun videos to help pass the time during the museum closure.
+With that in mind, the museum will be operating at limited capacity and will be following the recommended social distancing procedures.

 Thank you for your patience and understanding.
 We wish everyone the best.